LipSurf/plugins/docs/api-reference/command.md

 **Type:** `string | ((transcript: string, ...matchOutput: any) => string)`

-Sometimes we want to adjust the transcript as it is shown on the live text.
+Sometimes we want to adjust the transcript as it is shown on the live transcript.
 For example if the user says <span class="voice-cmd">go to are meal time videos</span> we would want to show that as <span class="voice-cmd">go to r/mealtimevideos</span>.

-Returns the complete "live text" that should be shown. `rawInput` is the transcript (eg. "go to are meal time videos") `matchOutput` is an array returned from the match command if [`IDynamicMatch`](/api-reference/command.md#idynamicmatch)is used.
+Returns the complete "live transcript" that should be shown. `rawInput` is the transcript (eg. "go to are meal time videos") `matchOutput` is an array returned from the match command if [`IDynamicMatch`](/api-reference/command.md#idynamicmatch)is used.